wraithan/resume/docs/about.rst

 understand that big change is made from consistent small efforts, and strive to continuously improve myself every day.

-When I work on things, I strive to give them 100% of my effort.
+When I work on things, I give them 100% of my effort.
 Regardless of whether I'm folding laundry or writing unit tests, I thoroughly enjoy myself and constantly push myself to new levels of understanding and efficiency.

 #######
 Purpose